in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 What This Approach Is — and Is Not

-Quantum biofeedback:
+Quantum Biofeedback:

-• does not diagnose inflammatory disease
+• Does not diagnose disease

-• does not replace medical treatment
+• Does not replace medical care

-• does not claim to cure inflammation
+• Does not claim to cure symptoms or conditions

 Moving Forward When Recovery Feels Stuck